mathewgomas-alfred/mathewgomas.io/reference_manual/tools/pattern_edit.rst

 First there are the Pattern options.

 Repeat:
-    This can be set to
+    This can be set to:

     Original:
         This will only show one, unstretched, copy of the pattern.